Existence of simultaneous route and departure choice dynamic user equilibrium: Continuous-time dynamic user equilibrium

 where $\mathcal{P}_{ij}$ is the set of all paths that connect origin-destination (O-D) pair $(i,\,j)\in \mathcal{W}$, while $\mathcal{W}$ is the set of all O-D pairs.
 In addition, $Q_{ij}$ is the fixed travel demand for O-D pair $(i,\,j)$.
 Using the notation and concepts we have thus far introduced, the set of feasible solutions for DUE when the effective delay operator $\Psi (\cdot ,\,\cdot )$ is given is

-Using a presentation very similar to the above, the notion of a dynamic user equilibrium in continuous time was first introduced by Friesz et al. (1993), who employ a definition tantamount to the following:
+Using a presentation very similar to the above, the notion of a dynamic user equilibrium in continuous time was first introduced by \cite{Friesz1993}, who employ a definition tantamount to the following:

 \begin{definition} \textbf{(Dynamic user equilibrium)}.
 A vector of departure rates (path flows) $h^{\ast }\in \Lambda $ is a dynamic user equilibrium if